-The Hampton Roads Chamber’s legislative agenda is produced by members of the Public Policy Advisors Committee and business stakeholders and approved by the Chamber’s Board of Directors.
-This document outlines the Chamber’s positions on critical issues affecting the business community.
+The Hampton Roads Chamber’s legislative agenda is produced by members of the Legislative Affairs Committee and business stakeholders, and is approved by the Chamber’s Board of Directors.
+This document outlines our positions on critical issues affecting the business community.

 We recognize the importance of providing a positive business climate and how it affects our future.
-With a flourishing, business friendly environment, more jobs will be created, putting more Virginians to work, improving our communities, and making Virginia a premiere destination to do business.
-Strengthening the state’s ability to create, attract, retain, and grow jobs for decades to come is the Hampton Roads Chamber’s highest priority!
+With a flourishing, business-friendly environment, more jobs will be created, putting more Virginians to work, improving our communities, and finally making Virginia a premier destination to do business.
+Strengthening the state’s ability to create, attract, retain, and grow jobs for decades to come, is the Chamber’s highest priority!

 We look forward to working with our stakeholders, the General Assembly, and the Northam Administration to help bring prosperity to the region and the Commonwealth.